Progress Update (May)

 Estimate value will also be listed in Report by Task.

 2. Report time manually

-You could have forgotten to report time yesterday or have started working on something earlier today and forgot to start timer.
-Now, you can manually report this time directly from Asana, without even visiting Everhour web site.
+You could have forgotten to report time yesterday or have started working on something earlier today and forgotten to start the timer.
+Now, you can manually report this time directly from Asana, without even visiting the Everhour website.

 3. Time distribution